 Monitor temperatures, pollinator activity, and flower development to determine if high temperatures are to blame, and minimize any other potential stressors to the plants to encourage fruit growth.

 4. Incorrect Planting DensityIncorrect planting density may affect growth and yield.
 Cucurbits are particularly sensitive to planting density and may not produce much fruit if planted too close together.
-Pay attention to the recommended plant spacing to optimize fruit set and so that plants do not compete against each other.
-If using a seeder, be sure to calibrate it each time of use, as seed size may vary from lot to lot.

 5. Irregular Harvests